fnb-yeg/fnb-yeg.github.io/README.md

 The fix is simple once you understand the cause. ctrl+f in the file for all `src` attributes in the html and check if they are relative or absolute.
 If they are relative, change them so that they begin with `../`.
 Do the same for `href` attributes.

 The recipe template does this for you already if you're adding a new recipe, so you shouldn't come across this.
 However if you're a beginner this would be a hard problem to troubleshoot so I wanted to make a note!

+##### Adding a new recipe page in Markdown:
+Adding a new recipe page works almost the same as adding a regular page, except that instead of typing `data-type="default"` in step 5, you type `data-type="recipe"`.
+This will instruct the Markdown parser to treat the first line of the Markdown as a header, and then the next three paragraphs (remember that paragraphs are separated by a blank line!) as the number of servings it makes, prep time, and the cook time, in that order.

 #### Adding a news item
 1. Open news.html in your text editor.